Share this Post

 Coming back to my sketchbook after a few days away can let me be critical of the sketches and ideas that I had drawn out earlier.
 Easily putting to one side the ideas that seemed great at the time, but on second look, don’t really work, or fulfil the brief.

-Step 7: Moving to digital
+7. Moving over to digital work

 It is time to make the jump to the computer and start putting together the concepts with Adobe Illustrator.